Shivter14/Shivtanium/README.md

 ![Shivtanium Logo](https://raw.githubusercontent.com/Shivter14/Shivtanium/main/Shivtanium.png)
-## Shivtanium is a secure batch OS Engine/Kernel + Interpreter
+## Shivtanium is a secure batch OS Engine/Kernel + Interpreter.

 ### How does it work?
 It uses a custom-written file system: SSTFS